AlanananL7377/github-tutorial/README.md

 3. Now you need to create a file that you can edit and make changes to
     * In the command line type `touch <filename>`
 4. Once you've made the file type `c9 <filename>` to open the new file
-5. In this file you can type anything you want
+    * In this file you can type anything you want
-6. Once you're done making edits in the file go back to the command line and type `git add .`
+5. Once you're done making edits in the file go back to the command line and type `git add .`
-7. Now still in the command line type `git commit -m "short/specific message"`
+6. Now still in the command line type `git commit -m "short/specific message"`
     * The short/specific message should be in the present tense and also describe what you change you did in the file.
-8. Once you have committed (saved the changes) you can now go back and do some more edits in the file.
+7. Once you have committed (saved the changes) you can now go back and do some more edits in the file.
-9. Now repeat:
+8. Now repeat:
     * Edit your file, add it and commit it

 ---
 ## Workflow & Commands
 > You've just used `git init` , `git add` & `git commit` but you really don't know what they exactly do.
-Bellow is a list of commands you have already used and commands you haven't used that will come in handy.
+Below is a list of commands you have already used and commands you haven't used that will come in handy.

 REMEMBER **ALL** these commands are typed in the command line: